iDetailAid/idetailaid-html5-slider/readme.md

 # iDetailAid HTML Slider Example
 This HTML package allows you to create a custom interactive slider that can trigger actions/code in the slide code editor, or set session data directly.

-Placing more of the logic in the slide code editor gives you greater flexibility allowing the slide to be re used across multiple times in the same slide, or across different slides / presentations.
+Placing more of the logic in the slide code editor gives you greater flexibility allowing the HTML package to be re used multiple times in the same slide, or across different slides / presentations.

 #  Events / Actions
 HTML packages in a iDetailAid can send events and trigger actions in the containing slide.
 You can either listen for the events directly via code in the slide code editor, or you can expose names actions to appear in the actions drop down menu for non technical users.